-Crepey skin on the face, neck, and chest is probably the most difficult to deal with because we can't hide it under clothes or with makeup and creams.
+Crepey skin on the face, and neck is probably the most difficult to deal with because we can't hide it under clothes or with makeup and creams.

-But I found one solution for the face, neck and chest that has worked very well for me.
+But I found one solution for the face and neck that has worked very well for me.

 See my before and after pictures at: Treatment For Crepey Skin of the Face and Neck.